A study in the US finds modest increase in blood sugar levels meant an 18%

 Crane, P et al. New England Journal of Medicine (2013)

-Twice as many people with high insulin levels developed dementia.
+Twice as many people with high Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. levels developed dementia.
 People with the highest insulin had the worst memory.

 J. A. Luchsinger, et al., Neurology, 2004